On Determining the Eigenprojection and Components of a Matrix: Eigenprojection and components of a matrix Whose eigenvalues are known

-One can readily check that if $J(a)$ is a Jordan block with eigenvalue $a\ne0$, then ${\rm ind\,}(J(a)-aI)={\rm ind\,}(J^p(a)-a^pI)$,\, $p=2,3,\ldots$ (see, for example, Problem~16 of Sec.~3.2 in~\cite{HornJohnson89}).
-This gives rise to the following lemma. \begin{lemma} Let $\lambda_i\ne0$ be the eigenvalue of $A$.
-Then, the index of $\lambda_i$ is equal to the index of $\lambda_i^p$ as the eigenvalue of $A^p$,\, $p=2,3,\ldots$. \end{lemma} The following expression for the eigenprojection and components of a matrix is useful if one knows the eigenvalues of $A$, rather than an annihilating polynomial of $A$.
+One can readily check that if $J(\la)$ is a Jordan block corresponding to an eigenvalue $\la\ne0,$\x{} then $\ind(J(\la)-\la I) =\ind(J^p(\la)-\la^pI),$\, $p=2,3,\ldots$ (see, for example, \cite[Problem~16 in Section~3.2]{HornJohnson89}).
+This gives rise to the following lemma. \begin{lemma} Let $\la_i\ne0$ be an\x{} eigenvalue of~$A.$ Then the index of $\la_i$ is equal to the index of $\la_i^p$ as the eigenvalue of $A^p,$\, $p=2,3,\ldots.$ \end{lemma} The following expressions\x{} for the eigenprojection and components of $A$ are\x{} based on knowing the eigenvalues of $A,$ rather than an annihilating polynomial of~$A^u,$ where $u\ge\ind A.$